An adaptation of Introduction to PyTorch Lightning tutorial using Habana Gaudi AI processors.

 trainer.test()

-/usr/local/lib/python3.8/dist-packages/pytorch_lightning/trainer/trainer.py:1413: UserWarning: `.test(ckpt_path=None)` was called without a model.
+/usr/local/lib/python3.8/dist-packages/pytorch_lightning/trainer/trainer.py:1386: UserWarning: `.test(ckpt_path=None)` was called without a model.
 The best model of the previous `fit` call will be used.
-You can pass `test(ckpt_path='best')` to use and best model checkpoint and avoid this warning or `ckpt_path=trainer.checkpoint_callback.last_model_path` to use the last model.
+You can pass `.test(ckpt_path='best')` to use the best model or `.test(ckpt_path='last')` to use the last model.
+If you pass a value, this warning will be silenced.

 rank_zero_warn(

-Restoring states from the checkpoint path at /model_garden/internal/PyTorch/cpu_fallback/pytorch-lightning/text-classification/lightning_logs/version_16/checkpoints/epoch=2-step=644.ckpt
+Restoring states from the checkpoint path at /root/gaudi-tutorials/Lightning/Introduction/lightning_logs/version_1/checkpoints/epoch=2-step=645.ckpt

 rank_zero_warn(